Key Takeaways

 Systems-level contributors.
 The C/C++ codebase attracts developers who optimize at the instruction-set level — SIMD intrinsics, cache alignment, memory layout.
 These aren’t framework users filing feature requests.
 They’re engineers submitting actual performance patches.

-Ruthlessly narrow scope. llama.cpp does inference.
+Narrow scope. llama.cpp does inference.
 Just inference.
 No training pipelines, no fine-tuning workflows, no model hub integrations.
 That constraint keeps the codebase navigable and pull requests reviewable in hours rather than days.

 Maintainer speed.
 Gerganov turns around PR reviews at a pace that many corporate engineering managers would consider reckless.
 But fast feedback loops create a self-reinforcing contributor pipeline — developers submit more when they know reviews happen quickly.